morganstanley/needle/readme.md

 ## Idle

-The idle cache strategy will ensure your injectable is purged after a set period of time.
-You can define this in your configuration as follows.
-Note, if subsequent resolutions happen before the timeout is reached, needle will reset the elapsed time back to 0.
+The idle cache strategy automatically removes your injectable from the cache after a specified period of inactivity.
+You can configure the timeout in milliseconds.
+Each time the injectable is accessed, the timer resets—so the instance remains cached as long as it is used within the timeout window.
+This is useful for managing memory in scenarios where objects should only persist while actively in use.

 ```typescript
 //Using the decorator